ActivitySim/activitysim/docs/cli.rst

 more information.

 .. note::
-   The `example_manifest.yaml <https://github.com/ActivitySim/activitysim/blob/master/activitysim/examples/example_manifest.yaml>`_
+   The `example_manifest.yaml <https://github.com/ActivitySim/activitysim/blob/main/activitysim/examples/example_manifest.yaml>`_
    contains example commands to create and run several versions of the examples.

 Create
 ------

 Create an ActivitySim example setup.
 See ``activitysim create -h`` for more information.
-More complete examples, including the full scale MTC regional demand model are available for creation by typing ``activitysim create -l``.
+More complete examples, including the full scale prototype MTC regional demand model are available for creation by typing ``activitysim create -l``.
 To create these examples, ActivitySim downloads the large input files from the `ActivitySim resources <https://github.com/rsginc/activitysim_resources>`__ repository.